Rbbt-Workflows/NKI_workflow/workflow.md

-Developed by Magali Machaut (NKI).
+Developed by Magali Michaut (NKI).
 Please consult her before publishing work that uses it.